Niagara Falls Horseshoe Falls viewed from the Canadian side at dusk, mist rising from the cataract

 Marriott Fallsview

-The closest hotel to Horseshoe Falls.
-Get a high floor and the kids will not stop staring.
+Among the closest towers to Horseshoe Falls.
+Book a high floor and the kids will not stop staring.
 From CAD $360/night.

 Best Suites